 Who can use Community Trigger?

-victim of three separate incidents within the last six months.
+three separate incidents within the last six months.

 How do I use the Community Trigger?

 If you think you that your issue or concern is relevant to the

 criteria, you need to complete the Community

 Trigger referral form at the bottom of this page.
 You will

 receive an automatic response when you submit your form.